 I love Disney and I love surprises so when I was invited to take my family to the Disney Social Media Moms conference in Disney World, I knew that I wanted to surprise my kids when the time was closer.
 Today I’m sharing how I surprised my kids with our Disney vacation and what their reaction was.

-I was thrilled to be invited to the Disney Social Media Moms conference in Disney World this year!
+I was thrilled to be invited to the Disney Social Media Moms conference in Disney World!
 This has always been a goal/dream of mine since I started blogging and when the magical email appeared in my inbox, my heart started racing and I couldn’t believe it was real.
 I knew my boys would be ecstatic but I wanted to wait until the trip was closer before telling them.

 Letter from Mickey